akbo0001/mtm6302-troubles-with-seuss/README.md

-# troubles-with-seuss
-This repository contains the starter file for the Trouble with Seuss example.
+# Trouble with Seuss

+## Objective
+In this example, find and fix all syntax and logic errors.